 The study of film and visual media is a central aspect of our idea of liberal arts as a “useful education.”
-The film and media studies program at Dickinson brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
+The film & media studies program at Dickinson brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
 As an interdisciplinary program, we offer students a wide range of courses from numerous disciplines.
-In addition to Screenwriting and Video Production, we draw our courses from such departments as English, French, German, history, Italian, Spanish, as well as East Asian, Africana and Middle East and women’s & gender studies.
+In addition to Screenwriting and Video Production, we draw our courses from such departments as English, French, German, history, Italian and Spanish as well as East Asian, Africana and Middle East and women’s, gender & sexuality studies.
 This program, therefore, studies film cultures throughout virtually the entire world.

 In addition, we regularly encourage our students to spend their junior year in England at the University of East Anglia, which has one of the richest and most highly regarded film studies programs in Europe.